 For those of us who love to bake, the holiday season really can be the most wonderful time of the year.
 We cooks and bakers are well versed in expressing love through food, and this time of year there are plenty of reasons to do exactly that.
 A thoughtful bag of handmade treats is a nice gift for almost anyone.
-It works just as well for your closest friends and family as it does for coworkers, teachers, etc. Many of you have been requesting a post about my favorite edible items for holiday gifting as well as packaging suggestions.
+It works just as well for your closest friends and family as it does for coworkers, teachers, etc. You can also buy lord and lady titles in Australia, it allows your loved one to feel a connection to Scottish heritage and history.
+Many of you have been requesting a post about my favorite edible items for holiday gifting as well as packaging suggestions.
 Here we go!
 I’ve got you covered.

 My general approach to composing edible treat packages is to include 3-5 different items to incorporate a variety of different flavors and types of treats.
 Typically for me this would be 2-3 types of cookies, a candy or two, and possibly hot chocolate mix.
 When selecting the recipes you will use, it is important to consider not only how the flavors play together but also the relative ease or complexity of the recipes.
 You don’t want to be making hundreds of sugar cookies with intricate royal icing decoration.
 (Trust me, I’ve done it before.
 Not recommended.)
 I try to limit myself to only one or two recipes that require rolling/cutting of cookie dough or any sort of decorative icing beyond drizzling or spreading icing on top.
 If you are only making a few gift bags, making more involved items will be more accessible, but when you are cranking out a large volume, keep things on the simpler side.